 Cons:

-Compared to other models, the work shoes have a poor water-resistant rating which makes working them on the wet outer surface very painful.
-They have a propensity to soak up water.
+The work shoes have a poor water-resistant rating compared to other models, making working on the wet outer surface very painful.
+They are also prone to soaking, don’t bother.

-These boots don’t have an air-cushioned midsole that refutes the discomfort of working on hard tangible surfaces.
-A handful of complaints have arisen on how uncomfortable they are without additional insole inserts.
+These boots don’t have an air-cushioned midsole that mitigates the discomfort of walking on hard, tangible surfaces.
+A handful of complaints have arisen about how uncomfortable they are without additional insole inserts.

 2. Dr. Comfort Protector Diabetic Boots with Toe Protection

-The protector work boot is an all-around work boot designed for use by diabetics, stiff people, and people suffering from neuropathy, just to mention a few.
+The Protector work boot is an all-around work boot designed for people with diabetes, stiff people, and people suffering from neuropathy, to name a few.

 It features exquisite expertise and a host of features designed to deliver superior comfort and safety.
-These work boots offer supreme functional arch support and a relaxed fit that makes them one of the best choices for diabetic people working long hours on-site.
+These work boots offer supreme functional arch support and a relaxed fit, making them one of the best choices for diabetic people with diabetes working long hours on-site.

-Dr. Comfort is a well-respected therapeutic work shoe manufacturer with an extensive portfolio of Orthopedic work boots fashioned by expert hands.
+Dr Comfort is a well-respected therapeutic shoe manufacturer with an extensive portfolio of Orthopedic work boots fashioned by expert hands.

-The boots are made out of high-quality materials with importance on a lightweight build without compromising on the safety features.
+The boots are made of high-quality materials with an emphasis on a lightweight build without compromising safety features.

 Consumer Impressions